Call our National Helpline on 01-2107906 or email alex@bodywhys.ie

 • Disruption to daily activities such as school, participating in social activities

-There may be some body image concerns, though different to those seen in cases of anorexia nervosa and bulimia nervosa.
 In children, there may be a fear of physical illness related to shape/weight for example, high cholesterol and/or obesity leading to heart disease.
 Research has noted that some children were underweight due to feeding and eating disturbances had reported teasing from peers.
 Those with ARFID may be less likely to report typical eating disorder behaviours such as purging and excessive exercise.

 • Current eating behaviour and persistence of the problem